BestTimesToVisit.com Logo

 packing

-Pack layers, no matter the season.
+Pack layers, no matter the season!
 Slovenia's weather can be unpredictable, especially in the mountains.
-Even in summer, evenings can be cool, and a sudden rain shower is always possible.
-A waterproof jacket and comfortable walking shoes are essential for exploring both cities and natural landscapes.
+A waterproof and windproof jacket is essential for hiking in the Julian Alps, and comfortable walking shoes are a must for exploring cobblestone streets and natural trails.
+Even summer evenings can get cool.

 safety